ethyi/webcheckers1/docs/DesignDoc.md

 > coverage targets, why you selected those values, and how well your
 > code coverage met your targets.
 If there are any anomalies, discuss
 > those._
+For each class in each of the tiers, we created unit tests.
+Each of these tests have seams and mock dependencies so that the unit tests could be written without having to instantiate many new objects.
+Unfortunately because we didn't have a clear idea of how some of the classes functioned, our unit tests were hard to write since it was difficult to understand class behavior.
+Due to this, our coverage in the UI was poor, likely because that was the focus of sprint 2.
+Otherwise, model and application tier hit their targets of at least 85%.